Child Custody Law

 There typically are two types of child custody: legal custody and physical custody.

-Legal custody applies to the ability of the parent or parents to make important decisions on behalf of their children, such as choices pertaining to their education, religion, extracurricular activities and health care.
-Unless one parent has been found to be abusive or otherwise unfit, courts will often award this right to both parents, and it is termed joint legal custody.
+Legal custody refers to the legal ability of the parent or parents to make important decisions on behalf of their children, such as choices regarding to their education, religion, extracurricular activities and health care.
+Unless one parent has been found to be abusive or otherwise unfit, courts will often award this right to both parents.
+This is called joint legal custody.

 If the court has to determine child custody, it will in most cases apply the standard of the "best interests of the child."
 This standard assesses both parents and the child in order to determine if there are factors that would make it preferable for a child to spend more time with one parent over the other.

 A court may evaluate the child's age, gender, current living situation and child care arrangements.
-It may also evaluate the age, health, lifestyle and stability of each parent.
+It may also evaluate the age, health, lifestyle, and stability of each parent.
 The court might consider the parent's work schedule and ability to provide for the child's basic necessities.
 It might also consider the relationship between the child and each parent.
-Some states will allow courts to take into account the expressed preferences of children who have reached a specified age.
+Some states will allow courts to consider the expressed preferences of children who have reached a specified age.